tapuaharel/matrix-homeserver-project/README.md

 # Matrix Homeserver

 ## Overview
-This repository contains the documentation for the deployment of my Matrix homeserver.
+This repository contains detailed documentation for the deployment of my Matrix homeserver.
 This homeserver is for personal use and experimentation.

 ## Hardware